Galleria Shopping Centre (Perth)

 Galleria Shopping Centre (formerly known as Westfield Galleria, Centro Galleria and Galleria) is a shopping centre located in Morley, about 8 km northeast of the Perth central business district.
-It is the 5th largest shopping centre in Western Australia, with several major retailers and approximately 300 specialty retailers.
+It is the fifth largest shopping centre in Western Australia, with several major retailers and approximately 300 specialty retailers.

-The shopping centre consists of major retailers including Woolworths, Coles.
-Kmart, Aldi, Target, Rebel Sports, Myer, Event Cinemas and facilities including toilets, restrooms, info desk, lost and found, wheelchair hire, payphones, recycling stations, Uber and Taxi bays.

-The present centre was constructed in stages between 1988 with Coles and Kmart Australia, and in 1994 with Event Cinemas and Myer.
+The present centre was constructed in stages between 1988 with Coles and Kmart Australia opening, and in 1994 with the addition of Greater Union and Myer.
 In 2008 a new area on level 2 was constructed for Rebel Sports.
+Although plans for a major redevelopment were first announced in 2013, construction only commenced in September 2025, with completion expected in 2026.